-Thus, even before a duty to preserve arises, selective disposal may still carry risks.13 For example, if an organization's Information Governance program provides for "selective disposition" of information that would be hurtful if litigation later arises, while allowing for the retention of information that provides little value other than it might help the organization, some courts may consider such an approach as evidence that the organization anticipated litigation when it designed its Information Governance program.
+Thus, even before a duty to preserve arises, selective disposal may still carry risks.
+For example, if an organization's Information Governance program provides for "selective disposition" of information that would be hurtful if litigation later arises, while allowing for the retention of information that provides little value other than it might help the organization, some courts may consider such an approach as evidence that the organization anticipated litigation when it designed its Information Governance program.

 Illustration: Pursuant to its retention schedule, a product manufacturer routinely disposes of product testing results that show the product is unsafe but retains testing results that show the product is safe.
 The manufacturer later argues that it did not anticipate litigation until it was sued, years after the unhelpful testing results were destroyed.
 In determining when litigation was anticipated, or reasonably should have been anticipated, the court may consider, among other factors, the "selective disposition" by the organization.
-In addition, if the court determines that the organization violated a duty to preserve, the court may consider the organization's "selective disposition" in determining whether the organization acted with an "intent to deprive" under Rule 37(e)(2).14
+In addition, if the

-12 2015 Advisory Comm.
-Note to FED.
+12. FED.
 R. CIV.
-P. 37(e) ("The rule does not apply when information is lost before a duty to preserve arises.").
+P. 37(e) advisory committee's note to 2015 amendment ("The rule does not apply when information is lost before a duty to preserve arises.").

-See Micron Technology, Inc. v.
-Rambus, Inc., 645 F.3d 1311, 1317-29 (Fed.
+13. See Micron Technology, Inc. v.
+Rambus Inc., 645 F.3d 1311, 1317-29 (Fed.
 Cir.
 2011) (affirming sanctions for spoliation of evidence plaintiff destroyed in an effort to become "battle-ready" for litigation); see also United States ex rel.
 Carter v.
 Bridgepoint Education, Inc., 305 F.R.D.
-225, 240-42 (S.D.
+225, 243 (S.D.
 Cal.
 2015) ("[A] defendant remains free to operate their business in its ordinary course in the absence of the reasonable probability of a certain lawsuit and so long as it does not render data inaccessible purely with the intent of stymying such legal action."); cf. FED.
 R. CIV.
 P. 37(e) (authorizing the imposition of spoliation sanctions where there is an "intent to deprive").